Kernix13/javascript-cheat-sheet/README.md

 <div align="right">&#8673; <a href="#back-to-top" title="Table of Contents">Back to Top</a></div>

-## Miscellaneous

-- When JS variables are declared, they have an initial value of `undefined`.
-If you do a mathematical operation on an `undefined` variable your result will be `NaN`
-- Remainder operator `%` - gives the remainder of the division of two numbers
-- Escaping: use a backslash (`\`) in front of the quote in a string: `\'` or `\"`
-- Bracket notation to find the Nth-to-last character: `string.length - n`, where `n` is a # from end
-- **_Falsy_** = [`false`, `0`, `""` or `''`, `NaN`, `undefined`, and `null`].
-Make sure to filter falsy values out of an array.
-- Variables which are declared without the `let` or `const` keywords are automatically created in the global scope
-- Another use of bracket notation on objects is to access a property which is stored as the value of a variable (?)
-- You should always name variables you don't want to reassign using the `const` keyword
-- Use the spread operator to evaluate arrays, `Math.max(...arr);`
-- Use destructuring assignment to extract values from objects (?)
-- Use destructuring assignment w\ the rest parameter to reassign array elements
-- Objects do not maintain an ordering to stored keys like arrays do; thus a key's position on an object, or the relative order in which it appears is irrelevant when referencing or accessing that key
-- An algorithm is a series of step-by-step instructions that describe how to do something
-- To write an effective algorithm, it helps to break a problem down into smaller parts and think carefully about how to solve each part with code
-- Constructors define properties and behaviors instead of returning a value as other functions might
-- The function passed to High Order Array Methods will run as many times as the # of items in the array it is called on

-<div align="right">&#8673; <a href="#back-to-top" title="Table of Contents">Back to Top</a></div>

-## Basics
+## JavaScript version of CRUD

-- Any programming language accomplishes all or some of the CRUD operations:
+Any programming language accomplishes all or some of the CRUD operations:
   - C = Create: e.g., writing to the dom, creating a copy of an array
   - R = Read: e.g., reading values from arrays, or objects
   - U = Update: Changing a value for an existing record like client/customer contact information
   - D = Delete: Removing a record

+Although, that tends to be when ineracting with databases.
+However, you can apply that acronym to front-end JavaScript as well.
+This is just another way of visualizing and understanding JS.

-- But before you can Read, Update, or Delete, you need to check if that piece of data exists.
-This is done with some kind of conditional statement, often as part of an if statment, though you can also use the methods that check for something:
+But before you can Read, Update, or Delete, you need to check if a piece of data exists.
+This is done with some kind of conditional statement, often as part of an if statment, though you can also use the methods and conditionals for that:
-  - Review [Boolean methods](#boolean-methods) and [Operators and conditionals](#operators-and-conditionals) and [Loops](#loops) and [Regex](#regex) sections.
+  - Go back to the [Boolean methods](#boolean-methods) and [Operators and conditionals](#operators-and-conditionals) and [Loops](#loops) and [Regex](#regex) sections.

-- If the element does not, then you can **Create** it.
+If the element does not, then you can **Create** it.
 If `the thing` exists, then you can read, update and/or delete.
 First are READ methods.

-You can read for the purpose of 1) returning the value, or 2) returning the length or the index # (arr, str) of an item, or 3) the key name for an object:
+You can **read** for the purpose of 1) returning the value, or 2) returning the length or the index # (arr, str) of an item.

+Let's look at create, then read/return, and finally update/mutate and delete.
 <!--
 Return position:
 | Method | Does: | Data Type: